johnwcowan/r7rs-work/CoreSexps.md

   * Symbols: `/[$a-z][a-zA-Z0-9_-]*`.
     Symbols that distinguish between upper and lower case or between `-` and `_` may not interoperate.
     By convention, symbols beginning with `$` are meta-symbols and have special purposes.

+  * There should be a representation of null (not the same as the empty list or false), but there is no agreement on what it is.

+  * There should be a representation for booleans, but there is no agreement on what it is.

   * Whitespace outside strings is ignored completely.
     Whitespace by itself is not a valid S-expression.